 During that college season, my wife and I had our first set of twins.
 I was a senior and trying to finish on time.
 The difference, I think, is that the end was in sight.
 I knew I would finish school within the year.
 It wasn’t a prolonged endeavor.

 Yes, when necessary, grind for a season and have plan for when you can stop.
 Jobs post-college can lock you in for years.
 Years pass faster than you think.
 If you miss the opportunity to raise up your children in the Lord because a high paying job kept you away, you will never be able to buy back the time.
 When the little years are gone, they are gone forever.

 I have never heard a person get to the end of their life and say, “I wish I wouldn’t have spent so much time with my family.”
 The opposite is almost always the case.
-In their waning years, people sometimes feel guilty or burdened by the time they invested in things that matter very little.
+In their waning years, people can feel guilty or burdened by the time they invested in things that matter very little.

 Don’t neglect your family for the sake of your career.
 It’s an important decision that will bring glory to God, joy to your life, and a sense of achievement when your life is coming to a close.